tsgates/arch-wiki-markdown/wiki/Backlight.md

 light sensor.
 For more information, calise has its own wiki: Calise wiki.

-The main features of this program are that it's very precise, very light on resource usage, and with the daemon version (.service file for systemd users available too), it has practically no impact on battery life.
+The main features of this program are that it is very precise, very light on resource usage, and with the daemon version (.service file for systemd users available too), it has practically no impact on battery life.

 > brightd

-Macbook-inspired brightd automatically dims (but doesn't put to standby) the screen when there is no user input for some time.
-A good companion of Display Power Management Signaling so that the screen doesn't blank out in a sudden.
+Macbook-inspired brightd automatically dims (but does not put to standby) the screen when there is no user input for some time.
+A good companion of Display Power Management Signaling so that the screen does not blank out in a sudden.

 KDE
 ---

-KDE users can adjust the backlight via System Settings -> Power Management -> Power Profiles.
+KDE users can adjust the backlight via System Settings > Power Management > Power Profiles.
 If you want set backlight before kdm just put in /usr/share/config/kdm/Xsetup :

     xbacklight -inc 10

-NVIDIA Settings
+NVIDIA settings
 ---------------

 Users of NVIDIA's proprietary drivers users can change display